nathangeffen/cagl/docs/macros.md

 #### CAG_DEF_DLIST {-}

 Defines the functions for a CAGL doubly-linked list container type called *container*, which has elements of type *type*.
 Usually used in conjunction with *CAG_DEC_DLIST*.
+This calls CAG_DEF_ALL_DLIST with default parameters.
+Although the container's memory is managed, no memory management of the container's elements is done.
+This is ideally used for a container of C primitive types.

 ```C
 CAG_DEF_DLIST(container, type);